nuclio/nuclio/docs/k8s/getting-started.md

 For example, if you are using Minikube, you might add `$(minikube ip):5000`.
 If you are using Docker for Mac OS, you can find the IP address under **Preferences > Daemon**.

-Deploy the Golang `helloworld` sample function; you can add the `--verbose` flag if you want to peek under the hood:
+Deploy the `helloworld` Go sample function; you can add the `--verbose` flag if you want to peek under the hood:
 ```bash
 nuctl deploy -p https://raw.githubusercontent.com/nuclio/nuclio/master/hack/examples/golang/helloworld/helloworld.go --registry $(minikube ip):5000 helloworld --run-registry localhost:5000
 ```